koursaros-ai/MSMarco-bio/README.md

 Labelling 10k Passages with Google Natural Language API --

 Up to 30k/month document classifications are **free** using <a href = 'https://cloud.google.com/natural-language/'>Google's API</a>.
-It classifies any text into 700+ categories, and it also reports confidence scores.
+It can be used to classify passages into 700+ categories, and it also reports confidence scores.

-**You need to sign up for google cloud and authenticate your client first, see https://cloud.google.com/natural-language/docs/reference/libraries**
+**You need to sign up for Google Cloud and authenticate your client first, see https://cloud.google.com/natural-language/docs/reference/libraries**

 Then run: